Common Lawsuit Mistakes

 By David Meldofsky, California-licensed attorney · Founder, Lawsuit Informer

-Last updated: March 2026
+Last updated: April 6, 2026

 Legal claims can become more difficult when important details are missed early.
 People often make avoidable mistakes involving timing, records, communications, and documentation.
 Understanding these issues can help people better protect their position while learning how lawsuits work.

-Important: This page provides general educational information and does not constitute legal advice.
+This page provides general educational information and does not constitute legal advice.

 Many legal claims depend on records, timelines, witness information, medical documentation, product evidence, employment history, or proof of exposure.
 When those details are not preserved early, it can become harder to understand what happened or support a claim later.
 Even small mistakes can create larger problems once a dispute becomes more serious.

-1. Waiting too long to investigate
+1. Waiting Too Long to Investigate

 One common mistake is waiting too long to start gathering information.
 Over time, records can become harder to find, witnesses may become harder to reach, and memories may fade.
 People often do not realize how important dates, documents, photographs, receipts, lab reports, product packaging, medical records, or employment records may become later.

-2. Failing to keep records
+2. Failing to Keep Records

 Missing documentation can make it harder to evaluate a case.
 Important records may include medical records, bills, photographs, emails, text messages, repair records, incident reports, prescriptions, lab results, employment records, or correspondence related to the issue.
 Organized records often make it easier to reconstruct the timeline of what happened.

 In some situations, people discard products, packaging, labels, warning materials, contaminated items, or other physical evidence before realizing that the item may matter.
-Preserving relevant evidence can be important in product liability, toxic exposure, and consumer safety matters.
+Preserving relevant evidence can be especially important in product liability, toxic exposure, and consumer safety matters.

-4. Oversharing on social media or in public
+4. Oversharing on Social Media or in Public

 Public statements can complicate a legal claim.
-Posts, comments, videos, photographs, and messages may later be reviewed in ways the person did not expect.
+Posts, comments, videos, photographs, and messages may later be reviewed in ways a person did not expect.
 Even casual public commentary can create confusion about injuries, timelines, activities, or damages.
 Caution with public communications is often important when a dispute is developing.

 Not all legal claims follow the same path.
-A single-plaintiff personal injury case, a class action, and a mass tort may all involve very different procedures, timelines, and legal issues.
+A single-plaintiff case, a class action, and a mass tort may all involve very different procedures, timelines, and legal issues.
 People sometimes become frustrated because they expect one type of case to move like another.

-6. Overlooking the importance of timeline details
+6. Overlooking the Importance of Timeline Details

 People sometimes assume that anything they read online about a lawsuit automatically applies to them.
 General legal information can be useful for education, but it may not answer individual questions about facts, timing, records, causation, or available claims.
 Public lawsuit information often explains broad issues, not the details of a specific person’s situation.